 Below: Leaf comparison of common Maples.
 Images not to scale.

 Notes: Eloise Butler first planted Striped Maple in the Garden on May 28, 1909 with plants obtained from the Park Board Nursery.
 Striped Maple was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
-Striped Maple has been considered native to a few places in Minnesota in some references but this is probably mistaken as neither the MN DNR native plant list nor the University of Minnesota's Minnesota State Checklist (Ref. #28C & W4) list it as a native species.
+Striped Maple has been considered native to a few places in Minnesota in some references but this is probably mistaken as neither the MN DNR native plant list nor the University of Minnesota's Checklist of the Vascular Plants of Minnesota (Ref. #28C & W4) list it as a native species.
 Minnesota native references are probably due to imported and nursery grown plants such as those grown by the Park Board.
 In nearby Wisconsin, it is found only in distant Door County.
 Minnesota would be beyond its western-most reach.
 Its main habitat is the eastern U.S., south as far as Georgia and Eastern Canada.
 In Ontario it is not found north of 44 degrees.

 Eight species of Maple are found in the wild in Minnesota: A. negundo, Box Elder; A. nigrum, Black Maple; A rubrum, Red Maple; A. saccharinum, Silver Maple; A. saccharum, Sugar Maple; A. spicatum, Mountain Maple; A. ginnala, Amur Maple and A. platanoides, Norway Maple.
 The latter two are not native but introductions that have naturalized.